 Water resistance: You may desire a water-resistant watch because you’re an avid swimmer.
 Or, you may prefer something that resists water because you end up running outside in the rain a lot.
 Whichever watery predicament you find yourself in, a waterproof watch is a smart idea.

-It’s important to realize when purchasing a water-resistant sports watch that it won’t retain its water-resistance forever.
+It’s important to realize when selecting a water-resistant sports watch that it won’t retain its water resistance forever.
 When the watch is manufactured, it is sealed with gaskets to prevent water from interrupting the inner workings of the watch.
 After heavy use, the gaskets can break or become compromised, which counteracts the water-resistant property.
 To ensure your watch remains water-resistant, have the gaskets changed every one to two years.